National UMC and our pastoral team are honored to be part of your special day.

 Next the parents will meet with the pastor conducting the baptism to discuss its meaning and implications, and to continue to attend worship services at National UMC.
 This meeting is held after the date for the baptism is set, but before it occurs.

 The morning of the baptism, families may reserve seats for extended family members and friends.
 Photographs may be taken during the ceremony if no flash is used.
 Photographs may also be taken before and after the worship service in the sanctuary.
 Members of the congregation are invited to greet and congratulate the family after the worship service either during the coffee hour or after the worship service.

-If you are an adult who would like to baptized, who has not been previously baptized, please contact Rev. Dr. Charles Parker.
+If you are an adult who would like to baptized, who has not been previously baptized, please contact Rev. Michael Chamberlain.